 We test this website internally, in the following ways:

-- WCAG 2.1 compliance using Sitemorse® ContentQA automated service (scanned every seven days and reviewed regularly)
+- WCAG 2.1 compliance using Sitemorse® ContentQA automated service (scanned and reviewed every seven days)

 - colour contrast checkers